fschlatt/clubs_gym/README.md

 clubs_gym is a [gym](https://gym.openai.com/) wrapper around the [clubs](https://github.com/fschlatt/clubs) python poker library. [clubs](https://github.com/fschlatt/clubs) is used for running arbitrary configurations of community card poker games.
 This includes anything from simple Leduc or [Kuhn](https://en.wikipedia.org/wiki/Kuhn_poker) poker to full n-player [No Limit Texas Hold'em](https://en.wikipedia.org/wiki/Texas_hold_%27em) or [Pot Limit Omaha](https://en.wikipedia.org/wiki/Omaha_hold_%27em#Pot-limit_Omaha).
 ## Install

 Install using `pip install clubs-gym`.
+This is a test.

 # How to use